 Having said that, I think what really puts this keto yogurt cake above other keto cake recipes is that it comes out super moist - and not dry like some low carb cakes tend to be.
 Plus, the chocolate whipped cream frosting on this cake tastes anything but keto, and is just as addicting as the cake - and I don't typically like frosting.

 Also, each slice of this stuff has just over 3 NET CARBS.
-So how could you not fall in love with this recipe?
+So how could you not fall in love with this low carb chocolate cake?

-Oh, and by the way, this recipe was inspired by ketoserts' cake, so checkout their channel if you end up liking my take on it!
+Oh, and by the way, this easy keto chocolate cake was inspired by ketoserts' cake, so checkout their channel if you end up liking my take on it!

 INGREDIENTS FOR KETO CHOCOLATE CAKE